SgtCoDFish/bedrock-bootstrap/00-foundation/README.md

 The dump also has assembly on the right to make it easier to read, so we can see that the sole command in `main` is `li a0,11` which loads the value `11` into the register named `a0` (which is designated by the RISC-V [Calling Convention](https://riscv.org/wp-content/uploads/2015/01/riscv-calling.pdf) as being for return values).

 Of course, the compiled output isn't much use to us right now.
-We want to run it -on qemu or on hardware - to make sure it actually runs.
+We want to run it - on QEMU or on hardware - to make sure it actually runs.

-## Running in Qemu
+## Running in QEMU

-First, note that when running Qemu headless, you exit by pressing Ctrl+A, releasing and then pressing `x` (use Ctrl+A and then `h` for help on other such commands).
+First, note that when running QEMU headless, you exit by pressing Ctrl+A, releasing and then pressing `x` (use Ctrl+A and then `h` for help on other such commands).

 We pass a few arguments to the following command which look initially confusing:

 - `-s` starts a GDB debugger on port `1234` which lets us dump memory
 - `-S` pauses the CPU before running anything, giving us time to debug
-- `-machine sifive_e` tells qemu we're running a sifive-e machine (which the HiFive 1 is!)
+- `-machine sifive_e` tells QEMU we're running a sifive-e machine (which the HiFive 1 is!)
 - `-nographic` disables graphics - we're not going to need them.

-Finally we point at our "kernel" - which is our ELF file - and kick off Qemu. macOS users take note: you may run into problems with using the homebrew qemu with gdb.
-Best to compile your own qemu for this.
+Finally we point at our "kernel" - which is our ELF file - and kick off QEMU.
+If you encounter any issues using QEMU from a package manager, it's very easy to build your own.

 ```bash
 $ qemu-system-riscv32 -machine sifive_e -nographic -s -S -kernel nothing.elf